Transplanting your Tomatoes time:

 Rx for Transplanting yourTomatoes

 - Pick the spot for their permanent home.
 The new home for transplanting your tomatoes should have full sun for 7-9 hours a day.
-The soil should be light and loose with plenty of well-rotted compost mixed in.
+The soil should be light and loose, with plenty of well-rotted compost mixed in.
 Don’t plant them in the same place as last year.
-Planting them in previous years home encourages propagation of fungus and molds that linger in the soil. (image 1)
+Planting them in previous years’ homes encourages fungus and molds that linger in the soil. (image 1)

 3. Remove the tomato from its container and place it in the hole.
 Firm the soil around the tomato. (image 3 and 4)

-4. Position a drip line, so each plant has a dripper.
-Set the timer for how long and how often you want to water. (image 5) Find detailed instruction on how to set up a drip system here.
+4. Position a drip line so each plant has a dripper.
+Set the timer for how long and how often you want to water. (image 5) Find detailed instructions on how to set up a drip system here.

 Tomatoes with soggy feet get blossom end rot, and a tomato won’t set from a rotted blossom.
-If you aren’t sure when to water, check the moisture level of the soil by sticking your finger into the ground .
+If you aren’t sure when to water, check the soil’s moisture level by sticking your finger into the ground.
 If your finger comes out with dry soil, it is time to water.
 During periods of drought, deep water once a week.